 Growing up in a joint family has never necessitated me to look out for travel companions or travel groups to plan vacations.
 Yet, there are times when I do long for solo trips in spite of being a family traveller, just to escape the mundane and indulge in some self-exploration, soak in the pleasures of a place, revel in the solace it offers and to discover the unknown gems of a destination at my own pace – the glitter of which sometimes tends to lose sheen amidst the cacophony that surrounds family travel.
 This is my own way of saying yes to the world.

 On many family trips, I have managed to sneak out and venture all alone – to explore a destination without a bucket list, to have Irani chai in the wee hours of the morning near Charminar without the clutter and chaos surrounding it; to learn the art of making something special by entering a handicraft or handloom unit without a prior plan just because I happen to be intrigued.
 And, I end up often chasing street art, ancient and quirky doors, and architecture in the lanes and alleys of a place while keeping my loved ones waiting at a restaurant!

 With memories of past solo trips back of the mind, I plunged into planning a highly ambitious road-trip of driving all the way from Delhi to Ooty, last month.
 By traversing the length of India and ticking off the #theblindlist, I was ready to brace the unknown en route and indulge in another solo travel, to explore the road less taken.

 However, my gut instinct reverberated that the forthcoming trip would be a memorable one and sure to be the best of all the family trips we have ever taken in all these decades, in spite of all the chaos and confusion.
-And, Rameswaram was relatively an unknown destination for me.
-So, my blind-date with the world still held good.
+And, Rameswaram was a relatively unknown destination for me.
+So, my blind date with the world still held good.

 Saying Yes to another Family Trip